AkshithKrishnan/Hotel-Booking-Cancellations-using-Excel-Dashboard/README.md

 The dataset contains historical hotel booking records, including booking status (cancelled or not), lead time, hotel type, customer details, and booking channels.
 The data was cleaned to remove inconsistencies and prepare it for analysis before building the dashboard.

-Dataset Source: Public hotel booking dataset (e.g., Kaggle)
+Dataset Source: Public hotel booking dataset ( Kaggle)

-⚠️ If it’s Kaggle, say Kaggle.
-If not, replace this line.
-Don’t lie.

 Objectives